When you’re having fun abroad, sometimes you might find yourself in a bit of a situation.

 Bulgaria – Available to women aged 16 or over for €14.
 Women under 16 require a prescription

-Cyprus – Can be purchased at pharmacies for roughly €10.
+Cyprus – Can be purchased at the online pharmacy for roughly €10.
 However, there have been importation issues since early 2013 due to the financial crisis in the region, leading to shortages.
 Research the situation beforehand.

 Czech Republic – Can be bought for €21 by women aged 17 or over; women aged 16 or under require a prescription